‘Tap in, Tap Out’ for railway stations in Manchester and the West Midlands

 The pilot schemes will involve stations across the West Midlands and on selected routes in Greater Manchester being fitted with technology which allows people to tap in and tap out, with the system charging them the cheapest fare for their journey.

-There are already plans to expand Pay As You Go in the South East of later in 2024, and today’s announcement will bring the number of tap-in-tap-out stations in England to around five hundred in 2025.
+There are already plans to expand Pay As You Go in the South East of England later in 2024, and today’s announcement will bring the number of tap-in-tap-out stations in England to around five hundred in 2025.

 The government claims that this means that passengers at every station in Great Britain (outside devolved Merseyrail and TfL) will have more flexibility in how they buy train tickets.